-- 91% of creative workers have worked for nothing (Warwick Commission, 2015).
+- 1. 91% of creative workers have worked for nothing (Warwick Commission, 2015).
 In some areas of Fringe theatre, low budget television and film, music videos, dance, music and modelling, professional workers are regularly regarded as cheap labour, not doing a 'proper job', to be offered low or no fees.
 Many young people are expected to work for nothing to 'gain experience'.
-Equity, the MU, Writers' Guild and BECTU have resisted this with campaigns for professional payment and enforcement of National Minimum Wage legislation. - The national average wage is around £550pw (ONS, 2017).
-Equity's lowest theatre minimum wage is £360pw (2018).
-According to Equity surveys, 50% of members earn less than £5000 pa and 67% earn under £10,000 pa, with 45% of members only doing around 10 weeks professional work pa. - 3.
+AUE, Equity, the MU, Writers' Guild and BECTU have resisted this with campaigns for professional payment and enforcement of National Minimum Wage legislation. - 2.
+The national average wage is around £550pw (ONS, 2017).
+For example, Equity's lowest theatre minimum wage is £360pw (2018).
+According to Equity surveys, 50% of members earn less than £5000 pa and 67% earn under £10,000 pa from professional work, with 45% of members only doing around 10 weeks professional work pa.
 Stage Directors UK believe half their members earn below £5000 pa.
 Visual artists have similarly low incomes from their work, and all public employees have seen their wages held down below inflation since the 2008 crisis.
-Such low pay or no pay further discriminates against working class cultural workers who cannot rely on financial support from families or friends.
-They also make it almost impossible for mothers with babies and young children to work, so women in particular are hit.